It doesn’t matter how long you’ve lived, or how high up the professional ladder you’ve climbed, the fact is that life is just plain hard sometimes.

 Short of living in a cave or burying your head in the sand, there’s really nothing you can do to eliminate the stresses of life completely.
 What you can do is educate yourself about how to do more than just survive it.

 It’s not stress itself that takes a toll on our minds and bodies.
 It’s the way we REACT to stress that’s the real culprit.
-In her article describing how our perceptions to stress affect us, Dr. Heidi Grant says that “your mindset about stress may be the most important predictor of how it affects you.”
+In her article 3 describing how our perceptions of stress affect us, Dr. Heidi Grant says that “your mindset about stress may be the most important predictor of how it affects you.”

 If you’re finding yourself overwhelmed by your circumstances and frustrated because you don’t seem to be making progress in your effort to manage stress, read on.
 There is another way, and here are three simple steps to help you find it.

 Step One: Start and End Your Day with The Practice

 I talk about this in depth on this podcast, but the key to mastering stress is taking the time to tune into your body, breathe, and relax the tension you notice.
 I refer to this as “the Practice.”
 Do this first thing in the morning before you even get out of bed, and again at night as the last thing you do before you go to sleep.

 The path to mastering stress is really a series of simple steps designed to break the patterns leading to unchecked stress.